gnvr/learngit/readme.txt

-Git is a free version control system.
+Git was a free version control system.